-- Current and Other Assets decreased from \$23.2 million to \$21.9 million during the current fiscal year.
-This \$1.3 million decrease was primarily a combination of a reduction to restricted cash and an increase to unrestricted cash. - Capital Assets, net of depreciation increase of \$1.0 million in capital assets, due primarily to work performed on the Lewiston Hydro project during the current fiscal year.
-The District is also currently undertaking a System Improvement project and the expenditures are financed mainly through the 2010 bond proceeds.
+- Current and Other Assets decreased from \$21.9 million to \$20.9 million during the current fiscal year.
+This \$1.0 million decrease was primarily a combination of a reduction to restricted cash and an increase to unrestricted cash. - Capital Assets, net of depreciation increase of \$0.302 million in capital assets, due primarily to System Improvements that are financed mainly through the 2010 bond proceeds.